Killin

-Killin has a subpolar oceanic climate (Köppen climate classification: Cfc), colder compared to most of the United Kingdom, which mostly features an oceanic climate (Köppen climate classification: Cfb).

 Location and Etymology

 The west end of the village is magnificently sited around the scenic Falls of Dochart (Scottish Gaelic: Eas Dochard).
 The falls are crossed by a narrow, multi-arched stone bridge carrying the main A827 road into Killin.

 The main street then leads down towards the Loch at the confluence of the rivers Dochart (Scottish Gaelic: Abhainn Dochard) and Lochay (Scottish Gaelic: Abhainn Lòchaidh).
 The A827 provides road access from the South and West, with travel times from the main Scottish cities of Edinburgh and Glasgow of approximately 90 minutes.
 The A827 road also provides access from the north and East, albeit via a higher level rural route along the edge of Loch Tay (Scottish Gaelic: Loch Tatha).

 Killin is the central settlement of the historic region of Breadalbane.
-In Gaelic breadalbane is Bràghad Albainn, "the high part, or the upper part of Scotland".
+In Gaelic breadalbane is Bràghad Albann, "the high part, or the upper part of Scotland".
 This is an apt toponym as the village is surrounded by prominent and striking mountain ranges including Meall nan Tarmachan and the Ben Lawers range, that provide an alpine backdrop to the village.

 The name Killin (Cill Fhinn), is Gaelic and reflects the predominant language of the area for most of recorded history.
 Killin is sometimes translated into English as the "fair or white church" but is sometimes also translated as "Finn's church, or cell".
 The latter interpretation links to local legend that Fingal, the mythical hero of the Ossian saga, is buried in the hills overlooking the village.